codacy/docs/docs/related-tools/codacy-api/api-tokens.md

-# Codacy API tokens
+# API tokens

 API tokens allow you to authenticate when using the Codacy API by including them in the headers of your API calls.
 See how to authenticate using the Codacy [API v2](https://api.codacy.com/swagger#authentication) and [API v3](https://api.codacy.com/api/api-docs#authentication).

-You also need an API token when [uploading coverage data to Codacy](../coverage-reporter/index.md) or [uploading the results of running local analysis](local-analysis/running-local-analysis.md).
+You also need an API token when [uploading coverage data to Codacy](../../coverage-reporter/index.md) or [uploading the results of running local analysis](../local-analysis/running-local-analysis.md).

 Codacy provides two types of API tokens: